What is Klinefelter syndrome?

 Therapy can really help limit the impact of certain symptoms of Klinefelter syndrome.
 For example, physical therapy can help with muscle tone, while a speech and language therapist may be able to address speech issues.
 Behavioral and family therapy have both been shown to help people with Klinefelter syndrome and can help manage depression and/or anxiety, which are common.

 Children with Klinefelter syndrome may also need changes in the classroom to help them learn.
 Many children with this condition will qualify for special help in school to adapt the lessons in a way that works for them.
 It’s recommended that children be tested.
-It is also recommended that children with Klinefelter get neuropsychological testing when they are diagnosed and every few years to help identify learning challenges and to guide the schools as to how to best help their learning.
+It’s also recommended that children with Klinefelter get neuropsychological testing when they’re diagnosed and every few years to help identify learning challenges, and to guide the schools as to how to best help their learning.

-Extra breast tissue can be a normal finding in all teenage boys (occurring in approximately half), but it usually goes away on its own.
-However, in Klinefelter syndrome the extra breast tissue is more likely to stay.
+Extra breast tissue can be a normal finding in all teenagers AMAB (occurring in approximately half), but it usually goes away on its own.
+However, in Klinefelter syndrome, the extra breast tissue is more likely to stay.
 In some cases — mostly if it’s very bothersome to the person — the healthcare provider may decide to surgically remove extra breast tissue.
-This removal or reduction surgery can help the individual with self-image and confidence, but is usually delayed until adult age.
+This removal or reduction surgery can help with self-image and confidence, but is usually delayed until adult age.

 Can Klinefelter syndrome be prevented?

-Unfortunately, Klinefelter syndrome is a genetic condition that cannot be prevented.
+Unfortunately, Klinefelter syndrome is a genetic condition that can’t be prevented.
 It’s a random error in the genetic code that happens before birth.
-This condition is not passed down through a family (inherited) and there is nothing a parent can do to prevent their child from having Klinefelter syndrome.
+This condition isn’t passed down through a family (inherited) and there’s nothing a parent can do to prevent their child from having Klinefelter syndrome.

 Outlook / Prognosis